sanjeebingit/academic-starter-book/content/home/features.md

   icon = "list-alt"
   icon_pack = "fas"
   name = "Online Resources"
-  description = "For teaching, extension and broader dissimination"
+  description = "For teaching, extension and dissimination"

 # Uncomment to use emoji icons.
 # [[feature]]